klara-zaskalanova/english-for-designers/05-storytelling/index.md

 As I was used to have many activities and thought I have to be constantly productive, one day I found it’s hard for me to do nothing.
 To be bored.
 In moments of relax I kept feeling like I should do something after all.

-I was used to do so much that it was unnatural for me to do less.
+I used to do so much that it was unnatural for me to do less.

 And I see this in many young adults.
 Many of us constantly strive for perfection, success and praise.
 Often comparing ourselves to others.
 We are in era of fast changes and endless possibilities.
 But in the end it’s us, who puts pressure on ourselves.